Dolly Merritt

 Our daughter was in town to celebrate my birthday, and when we entered the restaurant, only one couple was in sight.
 A day or two later the closing of businesses, schools, and sporting events began.
 After that, no more church services; no more birthday, anniversary or graduation parties; no more hugging our grandchildren; no more dinners out and Panera lunches; and no more of what once was.

-So, I still can’t quite believe that when the whole world was hunkering down, my husband Paul and I decided it was a good time to downsize 17 years’ worth of accumulated stuff, which I prefer to call “collectibles,” and move to a retirement community.
+So, I still can’t quite believe that when the whole world was hunkering down, my husband Paul and I decided it was a good time to downsize 17 years’ worth of accumulated stuff.
+Which I prefer to call “collectibles,” and move to a retirement community.
 But we did and we’ve had a happy adventure.

 Yet the very reasons that put us on the waiting list still existed.
 We would be closer to our children — and enjoying a beautiful community on the Patuxent River.

-Add to that the reasons we had decided to move in the first place: No cooking unless you feel like it.
+Another reason we had decided to move in the first place: No cooking unless you feel like it.
 No more mowing the lawn, raking leaves, or worrying about a leaky roof; and less house to clean.
 Campus amenities that include swimming, kayaking, gardening, and travel – and clubs ranging from “Pet” to “Party People” are available.
 Most importantly, there’s the reassurance of health care as we age.

-Since my husband and I lived several miles away from Asbury Solomons, and we had little time, we visited our cottage only once to pick out flooring, kitchen cabinets, hardware, and countertops.
+Since my husband and I lived miles away from Asbury Solomons, and we had little time, we visited our cottage once to pick out flooring, cabinets, hardware, and countertops.
 With the aid of the retirement counselor, we shaved off hours of indecision and checked off another item from our list.

 COVID may have affected our participation in several activities in our community, but it hasn’t kept us from meeting so many friendly people.
 We were instantly welcomed by neighbors who knocked on our door bearing muffins and other treats.
 During the fall we were invited to outdoor gatherings.
 Recently, we exchanged social visits, safely, with another couple we had met.
 My husband has been playing pool twice a week in the reopened billiards room, and has played in a golf tournament with our daughter and a neighbor.